redox-os/book/src/ch08-06-build-system-reference.md

 - `make c.recipe-name` - Clean the binary and intermediate build artifacts of the recipe.
 - `make c.recipe1 c.recipe2` - Clean two or more recipe binaries with one command (cumulative cleanup).
 - `make c.recipe r.recipe image qemu` - Clean a recipe binary, build a recipe source, create a new QEMU image and open QEMU (the build system support cumulative cross-option).
-- `make d.recipe-name` - Clean the recipe source.
+- `make u.recipe-name` - Clean the recipe source.
 - `make clean` - Clean all recipe binaries (Note that `make clean` may require some tools to be built).
 - `make fetch` - Update recipe sources, according to each recipe, without building them.
 Only the recipes that are included in your `(CONFIG_NAME).toml` are fetched.
 Does nothing if `$(BUILD)/fetch.tag` is present.
 You won't need this.
 - `make unfetch` - Clean all recipe sources.